GoreLab/Tocochromanol_Prediction/Codes/README.md

 #### 3.1-GenPreCv_SinglePop_trans.R / 3.2-GenPreCv_SinglePop_trans_GBLUP.R
 These codes perform the cross-validation: the former code "3.1-GenPreCv_SinglePop_trans.R" uses the BayesB model, while the latter uses the GBLUP model.

+## Codes for the transcriptome-based prediction
+#### 4.1-GenExpPred_trans.R
+This code perform the cross-validation with five models: (1) GBLUP as baseline, (2) TBLUP with all 22137 genes, (3) TBLUP with 111 a priori pathway genes, (4) GBLUP + TBLUP with all 22137 genes, and (5) GBLUP + TBLUP with 111 a priori pathway genes.

+#### 4.2-GenExpFit_trans.R
+This code fits the two GBLUP + TBLUP models to the entire 545 lines, and calculates the regression coefficients of the genes according to the formula shown in Zhang et al. (2021).
+The estimated regression coefficients were then used for the principle component analysis etc.

+#### 4.3-MakeDataForMtm.R / 4.4-Mtm_UseSomeGenes.R
+These two codes applies the multi-trait model as one of our transcriptome-based prediction models.
+The first script "4.3-MakeDataForMtm.R" creates an R object that includes minimal data for the multi-trait prediction (this step is not necessary to be separately done, but I made this code for simplisity).
+The latter code applies the multi-trait model using the MTM package.